+• The primary location for obtaining TES data is the NASA Earthdata site:

+https://search.earthdata.nasa.gov/search?fi=TES.

-- The primary location for obtaining TES data is the Earth Observing System (EOS) Data Gateway http://reverb.echo.nasa.gov/reverb/.
-This site makes available earlier versions of the TES data. - A secondary location for obtaining TES data is the Langley ASDC data pool.
+This site makes available some earlier versions of the TES data, along with data from many other platforms and instruments.

+• A secondary location for obtaining TES data is the Langley ASDC data pool.
 The data pool has space limitations that make it somewhat dynamic, therefore older versions of TES data may not be available there.